Now

 📚 "Que crève le capitalisme" (Capitalism should die) by Hervé Kempf.
 He's the author of a comics novel I've recently read and liked for how the data and numbers are shown in a digestible, pedagogic way.
 Powerful.

-Drawing characters for a comics project written by a colleague from the Ecole CESAN Scénario de bande-dessinée course I took back in 2018 in Paris.
+Drawing illustrations for a comics project written by a colleague from the Ecole CESAN Scénario de bande-dessinée course I took back in 2018 in Paris.
 A story of hospitals, doors, children, and imaginary tales.

 Nurturing my ongoing collaboration with the Swiss Medical Network clinics I have the pleasure to work with since 2019.
 Beside standard graphic design, they often commission me special illustration projects and pedagogic supports I love to create.